calebmsword/kivy/README.md

 If the string, as an absolute filepath, does not represent any file on the machine, then Kivy will interpret the string as a relative filepath starting from the directory containing the script which started the Kivy app.
 If no file is found in this manner, then an error is raised.

-This oversimplifies the process, but 99% of the time, this is how you find use Kivy's resource finder.
+This oversimplifies the process, but 99% of the time, this is how you use Kivy's resource finder.

 **Long answer**: